Mrtacocat/ExploreSpace/README.md

 To deploy the application to a production environment, you can follow the deployment guides for Azure Cosmos DB, Node.js backend, and Next.js frontend separately.

-## Contributions

-Contributions to the Explore Space project are welcome!
-If you'd like to contribute, please follow the guidelines outlined in the `CONTRIBUTING.md` file.

 ## License

 The Explore Space project is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.